April 14, 2026

 Start with the easy ones and read everything

 picoCTF sorts challenges by point value, which roughly tracks difficulty.
-Start at 50--100 points.
-Read every word of the challenge description -- flags are often hiding in plain sight inside the description text itself, especially at the lowest point values.
+Start at 50 to 100 points.
+Read every word of the description, because flags often hide in plain sight inside the description text itself, especially at the lowest point values.

-Three challenges that are excellent starting points: Commitment Issues, Blame Game, and Collaborative Development.
-All three teach git forensics -- reading commit history, inspecting diffs, and checking out branches -- skills that appear across General Skills and Forensics challenges year after year.
+Three excellent starting points: Commitment Issues, Blame Game, and Collaborative Development.
+All three teach git forensics (reading commit history, inspecting diffs, checking out branches), skills that resurface across General Skills and Forensics year after year.

 Pipes are your best friend

-If you want a deeper foundation before diving in, the Linux CLI guide covers the terminal commands that appear most often across picoCTF challenges.
-For encoding specifically -- base64, hex, and their relatives -- the encodings guide explains how to recognize and decode each format.
-The online Base64 Decoder tool is handy when you do not want to drop into the terminal for a quick decode.
+Want a deeper foundation before diving in?
+The Linux CLI guide covers the terminal commands that show up most across picoCTF.
+For encoding specifically (base64, hex, and their relatives), the encodings guide explains how to recognize and decode each format, and the Base64 Decoder tool handles quick decodes without dropping into a terminal.

 Follow the structured path

-The General Skills path sequences challenges in order of increasing difficulty and links to the relevant writeups.
-Working through it top-to-bottom is the fastest way to build a complete foundation.
+The General Skills path sequences challenges by increasing difficulty and links every relevant writeup.
+Working through it top to bottom is the fastest way to build a complete foundation.

 Cryptography: Break the Cipher

-Cryptography challenges ask you to recover a hidden message from a scrambled or transformed version of it. picoCTF Crypto runs the full spectrum -- from classical pen-and-paper ciphers that are hundreds of years old, to encoding schemes like base64 and hex, to modern algorithms like RSA and AES that underpin real-world security.
+Cryptography challenges ask you to recover a hidden message from a scrambled or transformed version of it. picoCTF Crypto runs the full spectrum: classical pen-and-paper ciphers that are centuries old, encoding schemes like base64 and hex, and modern algorithms like RSA and AES that secure the real internet.

 The most important distinction in Crypto

-Before you try to solve anything, figure out which of these three things you are dealing with:
+Before you try to solve anything, figure out which of these three things you are looking at.
+Getting it wrong wastes a lot of time, because trying to "decrypt" a base64 string with a Caesar cipher tool just produces nonsense.

-• Encoding -- reversible transformation with no key required.
-Base64, hex, and URL encoding are not encryption.
-Anyone can decode them with the right tool.
-If you see something that looks encrypted but there is no key provided, try decoding it first.
+• Encoding is a reversible transformation with no key.
+Base64, hex, and URL encoding are not encryption; anyone can decode them with the right tool.
+If something looks encrypted but no key is provided, try decoding it first.

-• Encryption -- requires a key to reverse.
-Caesar cipher, XOR, RSA, and AES all fall here.
-The challenge is either finding the key or exploiting a weakness in how the scheme was implemented.
+• Encryption requires a key to reverse.
+Caesar cipher, XOR, RSA, and AES all live here.
+The challenge is either finding the key or exploiting a weakness in how the scheme was used.

-• Hashing -- one-way transformation with no reverse.
+• Hashing is one-way, with no reverse.
 MD5 and SHA-256 are hash functions.
-You cannot decrypt a hash directly -- you crack it by guessing the input and checking whether it produces the same output.
+You cannot decrypt a hash; you crack it by guessing the input and checking whether it produces the same output.

 Classical cipher approach

-When the challenge gives you ciphertext that looks like English words with scrambled letters, you are almost certainly dealing with a classical cipher.
-Start with ROT-13 -- it is the single most common classical cipher in picoCTF and takes two seconds to try.
-If that does not work, look for repeating patterns in the ciphertext, which suggest a short key (Vigenere or XOR).
+When the ciphertext looks like English words with scrambled letters, you are almost certainly dealing with a classical cipher.
+Start with ROT-13: it is the single most common classical cipher in picoCTF and takes two seconds to try.
+If that fails, look for repeating patterns, which point to a short key (Vigenere or XOR).
 For single-character substitution ciphers, frequency analysis works reliably: the most common letter in English is E, followed by T and A. Map the most frequent ciphertext symbol to E and adjust from there.

 Modern crypto approach

-picoCTF modern crypto challenges are not asking you to break AES or crack RSA by brute force -- that would be computationally impossible.
-Instead, they introduce deliberate weaknesses: a small RSA public exponent, a reused XOR key, two RSA ciphertexts sharing a modulus, or an IV that is all zeros.
-Your job is to recognize the weakness and apply the known attack for it.
-The challenge source code is almost always provided -- read it carefully and look for anything that deviates from how these algorithms are supposed to be used.
+picoCTF modern crypto is not asking you to break AES or brute-force RSA; that would be computationally impossible.
+Instead, each challenge plants a deliberate weakness: a small RSA public exponent, a reused XOR key, two RSA ciphertexts sharing a modulus, an all-zeros IV.
+Your job is to spot the weakness and apply the known attack for it.
+The source code is almost always provided, so read it carefully and look for anything that deviates from how these algorithms are supposed to be used.
+For deeper dives, the AES for CTF post covers the mode bugs (ECB, CBC bit-flip, CTR nonce reuse) and the RSA Attacks for CTF post covers the asymmetric ones.

 Identify before you solve

-The single most effective habit in Crypto is spending the first few minutes just identifying the cipher type.
-Look at the output format (is it all letters? hex? base64?), check whether a key is provided, and read the flavor text for hints.
-Jumping straight to decryption tools without this step leads to wasted effort.
+The most effective habit in Crypto is spending the first few minutes only identifying the cipher type.
+Look at the output format (all letters? hex? base64?), check whether a key is provided, and read the flavor text for hints.
+Jumping straight to decryption tools without this step is how you lose an afternoon.

 Commands for the terminal